 TBT: Childhood Creative Sparks

-It was a game that involved building a contraption that required syncing a series of moving parts domino style, to get an end result (trapping a little plastic mouse).
+that required syncing a series of moving parts domino style, to get an

 The cause and effect parts of that game could very well have been the beginnings of training my brain to continually dream up creative solutions.
 I say train, because even though I've always felt creative, it took years of training my mind to see all kinds of things for their creative potential, and to automatically brainstorm multiple ways to make projects work using found (or bought) things.
 That didn't just happen, lol.
 It's a creative muscle I built further through school projects, problem solving at various jobs, and personal projects.